viet34tqc/notebook/interview.md

 - `clientHeight`: height + padding of element. `document.documentElement.clientHeight` returns the viewport height
 - `offsetHeight`: height + padding + border of element
 - `scrollY`: `window.scrollY` returns how long the scrollbar has scroll
-- `scrollHeight`: returns element content height. `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`
+- `scrollHeight`: returns height + padding + content not visible of element . `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`
 - `clientX`, `clientY`: returns the coordinate of mouse pointer relative to the viewport

 ## Get CSS styles (`padding`, `margin`) of an element